How to Bulk Create Multiple Posts At Once

 }

-And then we will have a new list of published posts.
-Seems quite easy, doesn’t it?
+Then we will have a new list of published posts.
+It seems quite easy, doesn’t it?

-The last but not the least, let’s make our example more interesting, in order to do that we will try to add categories, tags and custom fields to our posts.
+Last but not least, let’s make our example a bit more interesting, to do so we will try to add categories, tags, and custom fields to our posts.

 $articles = array(